 Susan begins 8-month Georgetown certificate program on Organizational Development, using the survey responses to design a Nonprofit Pilot that evaluates self-care and team-care wellness interventions at 12 groups in DC.
 Susan is the only American invited to lead trainings at a TechSoup Europe conference in Romania.
 This is also the big year that Susan finally meets Ty, whose studio contributed classes to the Pilot.

-Ty begins her dissertation, entitled "Whole Leaders Create Whole Schools," and adapts and expands Susan’s Personal Stress Prescription and Stressor Scorecard tools for an educator audience.
+Ty begins her dissertation, entitled "Whole Leaders Create Whole Schools," and helps adapt and expand Susan’s Personal Stress Prescription and Stressor Scorecard tools for an educator audience.
 An anonymous grant supports publishing the “Wellness Equity Report” on the Nonprofit Pilot.

-The year started with two months of weekly webinars for the YouTube channel, so when the pandemic hit, Susan and Ty were already experienced with online training.
+The year started with two months of weekly webinars to build a YouTube channel, so when the pandemic hit, Susan and Ty were already experienced with online trainings.
 They expanded Zoom offerings with a growing team of diverse trainers and team-building wellness experiences.
-Nonprofit Wellness also was chosen for the CityBridge Education venture program, where Susan & Ty received support and mentorship to become official co-founders and scale up school-adjacent programming.
+Nonprofit Wellness also was chosen for the CityBridge Education venture program, where Susan & Ty received support and mentorship to become official co-founders to scale their school-adjacent programming.

 Nonprofit Wellness completes the CityBridge program with a business plan to become a 501(c)3 and serve even more schools and nonprofits.
 They now support school & nonprofit wellness committees, receiving charitable financial contributions as well as in-kind tools for wellness gear.